To Potential Clients:

 -Spirituality and Psychotherapy: How To Use Them Together For Profound Life Changes

 None of these are best sellers yet, but given that I am pathologically optimistic, I look forward to the day when at least one of them will be.
-All are available on Amazon.com.
-Just go to the Amazon home page and in the white bar for 'All Depts.' type in Dr. Karen McCleskey.
+These books are FREE until April 30.
+In the menu to your right, scroll down and click on MY FREE BOOKS.
+After April 30, they'll be on Amazon and will be for sale.

 I have had the privilege of being interviewed on several radio shows and the honor of having an invited quote included in the Jay Conrad Levinson's international best selling Guerrilla Marketing Series (Guerrilla Job Escape Plan).